 How can a car accident lawyer help your injury case?

 After you have sustained a serious injury in a car wreck in Oklahoma City, or anywhere else throughout the state, you are likely to have accumulated medical bills and lost time at work while you were in the hospital and at home recuperating.
 At this difficult time, you need an advocate who will protect your right to recover compensation for your injuries and other losses.
-At Cunningham & Mears, our OKC car accident lawyers bring more than 50 years of combined legal experience.
+At Cunningham & Mears, our OKC car accident lawyers bring 105 years of combined legal experience.
 We listen to your story, we discuss your needs and we work towards achieving your goals.
 Whether you choose to settle your injury case or pursue a trial, we have the resources and the experience to take on litigation regardless of how complex.

 To recover compensation after a car accident, the plaintiff (injured person) is required to prove that the defendant (at-fault party in causing the crash) caused the collision and that their injuries are a direct result of the car accident.
 The insurance company for the defendant will have their own team of corporate attorneys on their side.
 Those insurance company lawyers are determined to diminish your case with low-ball offers to protect their company’s profits.